pivotal-cf/docs-gitlab/ssh.html.md

 ## Access via Load Balancer

-If you want to provide a more standard git experience you can manually setup and configure an external load balancer to point to a given GitLab node.
+If you want to provide a more standard git experience you can manually set up and configure an external load balancer to point to a given GitLab node.
 This should route traffic from port 22 to port 2222 on the GitLab node.
-You can then point a dns record at the load balancer.
+You can then point a DNS record at the load balancer.

 ### Example usage